Article at a glance

-There are a variety of reasons patients decide to switch doctors such as insurance changes, personal relocation, the need for specific expertise, and more.
+There are a variety of reasons patients decide to switch doctors such as insurance provider changes, personal relocation, the need for specific medical knowledge and expertise, and more.

-After receiving care from a certain provider or practice for many months or years, knowing where to begin when switching doctors can be overwhelming.
+After receiving care from a certain provider or practice for an extended period of time, knowing how to find a new doctor can be overwhelming.
 Learn more below about the steps one can take when finding a new doctor.

-With so many types of primary care doctors, it can be confusing to select the provider that’s best.
+With so many types of primary care doctors and other medical professionals, it can be confusing to select the provider that’s best.
 But with the right questions to ask and places to search, finding a new provider is simple.

 When to Switch Doctors & Why